ALPHYPSYCHE/RUST/README.md

     println!("HELLO WORLD!
 THIS IS MY 1ST LINE OF CODE IN RUST!")
 }
 ```
-run it by opening terminal and run this: [.\main.exe] in Windows, or [./main.exe] in Mac/Linux
+run it by opening the terminal and run this: [.\main.exe] in Windows, or [./main.exe] in Mac/Linux

 ## 💠 Rust Tools (cargo, rustfmt)